aryanprince/ASE-Assignment/README.md

 ## Naming Conventions

-Hungarian Notation is used for WinForms controls, and PascalCase is used for everything else.
+Hungarian Notation is used for WinForms controls, and PascalCase is used for almost everything else.

 ## How to run